-The risk assessment concludes that risks to the health and safety of people are negligible and the risks to the environment from the proposed supply of this vaccine are negligible to low.
+The risk assessment concludes that risks to the health and safety of people are negligible and the risks to the environment from the proposed supply of this vaccine are low to moderate.
 Specific risk treatment measures are included in the licence to manage these low risks.